Skip to main content

 Giuseppe Giliberti Historical introduction to human rights G. Giappichelli Editore.
 2012

 Stella Acerno (ed.)
 But what rights?
-What we know and what we don't want to know about human rights Fratelli Frilli Editori 2013
+What we know and what we do not want to know about human rights Fratelli Frilli Editori 2013

-Stella Acerno The in-security of the sustainable society - Genova University Press 2022
+Stella Acerno The in-security of sustainable society - Genova University Press 2022

 CFU Recognition

-To apply for recognition of other credits you must submit the Internship/Internships and Other Activities Committee contact professor, at least three months before the final discussion, the specific form with a paper record stating:
+To apply for the recognition of other credits, you must submit the Internship/Internships and Other Activities Commission, at least three months before the final discussion, the specific form with a paper trail stating:

 • the duration of the activity

-You may also submit a self-certification regarding the duration of the training activities.
-In this case, the Commission, proceeding with spot checks, may ask you later for formal documentation.
+You may also submit a self-certification concerning the duration of the training activities.
+In this case, the Commission, proceeding with spot checks, may request formal documentation from you later.